clareblessen/The_Pursuit_of_Happiness/README.md

 # Future Applications and Importance

-It seems like the common criticism for "The World Happiness Report" is quite valid.
-A high focus on GDP and strongly correlated features such as health/ life expectancy.
-It goes well with common wisdom that money makes you happy up to a certain threshold.
-Having good social/family support is extremely important.
+GDP per Capita and Freedom in a country have the greatest impact on its citizens' happiness.
-There are multiple external data sources such as world suicide rates, voting behavior data etc to see if certain factors correlates with behavioral patterns.
+There are multiple external data sources such as world suicide rates, voting behavior data etc we'd like to use in the future to see if certain factors correlates with behavioral patterns.